akeneo/pim-helpcenter/content/updates/governance/3-Revamped-yes-no-attribute.md

 ## Better filter with the Yes/No attribute
 ::: meta-data type="New" ee-only="false"

-Two new operators `is empty` and `is not empty` are now available to help you filter on Yes/No attributes in the product grid and to automate enrichment with the rules engine.
-These new filters help you boost your productivity and be even more efficient when looking for specific products and product models.
+Two new operators `is empty` and `is not empty` are now available in the product grid and in the [Rules Builder](TODO), to help you filter on Yes/No attributes.
+These new filters will help you to easily find what you were looking for in the product grid and be even more precise while building your rules.

 ![New is empty and is not empty filters on the Yes/No attributes](../img/is-empty-is-not-empty-filters.png)